Bedrooms 4, Sleeps 8, Ratings 2 9.1/10

-Small Freesat tv + French terrestrial.
+Freesat tv + French terrestrial.
 Dvd player.
 Books, games and films to borrow.
-W-fi.
+Wi-fi.

 Substantial safe and secluded gardens in sun and shade with stunning views of the surrounding countryside.
 Bbq and plenty of garden furniture.
 Deckchairs, swing, hammock, bikes to borrow.

-There are an assortment of bicycles available to borrow as well as beach equipment (bodyboards etc) by arrangement.
+There are an assortment of bicycles available to borrow as well as beach equipment.